gacheson/cgmapper/README.md

 # cgmapper

-A fork of cgminer2rrd by vitaminmoo.
-This repo provides an easy-to-use tool for overclocking and recording hashrate output via the cgminer API, for one or more cards, and writing it to file for later use.
-Once it's done, it will have found and set the optimal clock speeds for each card.
+A fork of cgminer2rrd by vitaminmoo. cgmapper is an easy-to-use tool for overclocking and recording hashrate output via the cgminer API, for one or more cards, and writing it to file for later use.
+Once it's done, cgmapper will have found and set the optimal clock speeds for each card.
 There is also the option of generating heatmaps to help visualize the hashrate output.
 It's been developed on Linux to be cross-platform, however it may or may not work on other platforms (currently untested).

 ## Requirements